JJsilvera1/claude-code-proxy/README.md

-# Anthropic API Proxy for Gemini & OpenAI Models 🔄
+# Anthropic API Proxy for OpenAI, Gemini, Groq & Moonshot Models 🔄

-**Use Anthropic clients (like Claude Code) with Gemini or OpenAI backends.** 🤝
+**Use Anthropic clients (like Claude Code) with OpenAI, Gemini, Groq, or Moonshot backends.** 🤝

-A proxy server that lets you use Anthropic clients with Gemini or OpenAI models via LiteLLM. 🌉
+A proxy server that lets you use Anthropic clients with OpenAI, Gemini, Groq, or Moonshot AI models via LiteLLM. 🌉

 ![Anthropic API Proxy](pic.png)